eiffel-community/eiffel-remrem-publish/wiki/markdown/running-remrem-publish.md

     java -jar publish-service/target/publish-service.war --logging.level.root=DEBUG --spring.config.location=/path/to/application.properties

-And it also possible to execute RemRem-Publish a Tomcat instance:
+It is also possible to execute RemRem-Publish in a Tomcat instance:

-**1** Place publish-serice.war in Tomcat webapp folder, often in (catalina home folder)/webapp.
+**1** Place publish-serice.war file in Tomcat webapp folder, which commonly has the path: (catalina home)/webapp.

 **2** Place the RemRem-Publish application.properties file in (catalina home)/config folder.
 Create config folder if it is not existing.